Stochastic modeling of superfluorescence in compact systems: Stochastic equations

 Note that the right-hand side of this equation is proportional to the anti-Hermitian parts of the variables $\rho_{pq}(t)$.
 Since the weight coefficient $\Omega(t)$ involves the exponentiation of $C_0(t)$, which is itself proportional to $(N-1)$, $\Omega(t)$ can rapidly grow over time.
 Consequently, the averaging in Eq.~(\ref{eq: weighted expectation values}) may require a large number of statistical realizations to converge.
 To reduce the need for the proposed drift gauge, we introduce two additional techniques.

 First, we notice that the drift gauge is not always required since the original equations do not always increase the anti-Hermitian parts of the dynamic variables.
 We can apply the drift gauge once the relative increase of the anti-Hermitian parts per time step exceeds a certain limit.
-In practice, we have found that gauging is only needed when the effective population inversions are not negative, i.e., $\text{Re}\left[\rho_{ee}(t) - \rho_{gg}(t)\right] \ge 0$ for any excited state $\ket{e}$ and ground state $\ket{g}$.
+In practice, we have found that an individual stochastic trajectory requires gauging only when the population inversions are not negative, i.e., $\text{Re}\left[\rho_{ee}(t) - \rho_{gg}(t)\right] \ge 0$ for any excited state $\ket{e}$ and ground state $\ket{g}$.
 Since the variables are complex at the level of single trajectories, we take the real parts of the populations.

 In the context of superfluorescence, the positive sign of the population inversions causes exponential amplification of the field components $\mathcal{D}^{(\pm)}_\alpha(t)$, whereas negative population inversions lead to their absorption.
 Consequently, positive population inversions increase both the Hermitian and anti-Hermitian parts of the field components, which can trigger diverging behavior.
 Negative population inversions, in contrast, reduce the fields and their anti-Hermitian parts, making gauging unnecessary.